sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   This object contains all the information relative to a single detected violation of stereo-chemical parameters in a bond length

   .. method:: GetFirstAtom()

-     Returns the first atom of the bond

-     :returns: :class:`~ost.mol.alg.UniqueAtomIdentifier`

-  .. method:: GetSecondAtom()
+              GetSecondAtom()

-     Returns the first atom of the bond
+    :return: first / second atom of the bond

-     :returns: :class:`~ost.mol.alg.UniqueAtomIdentifier`
+    :rtype:  :class:`~ost.mol.alg.UniqueAtomIdentifier`

   .. method:: GetBondLength()

-     Returns the length of the bond as observed in the model
+    :return: length of the bond (in Angstroms) as observed in the model

-     :returns: the bond length in Angstroms

   .. method:: GetAllowedRange()

-     Returns the allowed range of bond lengths, according to the Engh and Huber's tabulated parameters and the tolerance threshold used when CheckStereoChemistry function was called
+    :return: allowed range of bond lengths (in Angstroms), according to Engh and Huber's tabulated parameters and the tolerance threshold used when the :func:`CheckStereoChemistry` function was called

-     :returns: a tuple containing the minimum and maximum allowed bond lengths in Angstroms
+    :rtype:  :class:`tuple` (minimum and maximum)

 .. class:: StereoChemicalAngleViolation